dwilliams170/Market_ADHOC_Report/README.md

 # 🏢 Market Ad-Hoc Analysis

-This project involves generating an Ad-hoc reprot on the NYC-based wholesale food supplier called Osiris-Foods companies database.
-The taks is generate a report based on past performances using SQL for queries and Pandas for visualizations to provide an insight to market of the company.
+This project involves generating an Ad-hoc report on the NYC-based wholesale food supplier called Osiris-Foods companies database.
+The task is to  generate a report based on past performances using SQL for queries and Pandas for visualizations to provide an insight to market of the company.

 ## Requirements